VSecDK/vsec.dk/_pages/contributing.md

 For creating the intro videos for the [David & Friends](https://vsec.dk/vsec-presents-david-and-friends/) CTI series on VSec/YouTube.

 ## Kim Schulz
+For supporting/boosting the VSec Discord server since 2020.

+## Freddy M
-For supporting/boosting the VSec Discord server.
+For supporting/boosting the VSec Discord server since 2020.